-This is the first part of a two-part article that covers the growing relationship between the UK and Singapore in the transportation sector.
+This is the second part of a two-part article that covers the growing partnership between the UK and Singapore in the transportation sector.

 Where man once baffled at the mere possibility of flying, we have now reached a point where self-manoeuvering vehicles are increasingly commonplace.